M-arcy/Feb2022FinalProject/README.md

     - save to png for use in slide deck presentation.

 5. Splitting into training and testing sets.
-Assessing K Nearest Neighbors, Random Forest, Stepwise regression
+Assessing K Nearest Neighbors, Random Forest, Stepwise regression.

 6. Check performance of the model.

 Presentation
-(Presented February 21, 2022 via Zoom to students, faculty and prospective employers.) https://vimeo.com/680143023
+Presented February 21, 2022 via Zoom to students, faculty and prospective employers.

+View the project presentation video on VIMEO.
+Instructor critique begins at 35:17.

+https://vimeo.com/680143023